arouyan/lakeFS/docs/understand/sizing-guide.md

 Here are a few notable metrics to keep track of when sizing lakeFS:

-`api_requests_total` - Tracks throughput of API requests over time
+`api_requests_total` - Tracks throughput of API requests over time,

-`api_request_duration_seconds` - Histogram of latency per operation type
+`api_request_duration_seconds` - Histogram of latency per operation type,

-`gateway_request_duration_seconds` - Histogram of latency per [S3 Gateway](architecture.md#s3-gateway) operation
+`gateway_request_duration_seconds` - Histogram of latency per [S3 Gateway](architecture.md#s3-gateway) operation,

 `go_sql_stats_*` - Important client-side metrics collected from the PostgreSQL driver.
 See [The full reference here](https://github.com/dlmiddlecote/sqlstats#exposed-metrics){: target="_blank" }.

 ## Reference architectures

-Below are a few example architectures for lakeFS deployment
+Below are a few example architectures for lakeFS deployment.

 ### Reference Architecture: Data Science/Research environment

-**Use case:** Manage Machine learning or algorithms development.
+**Use case:** Manage machine learning or algorithms development.
-Use lakeFS branches to achieve both isolation and reproducibility of experiments.
+Use lakeFS branches to achieve both isolation and reproducibility of your experiments.
-Data being managed by lakeFS is both structured, tabular data; as well as unstructured sensor and image data used for training.
+Data managed by lakeFS is both structured, tabular data, as well as unstructured sensor and image data used for training.
-Assuming a team of 20-50 researchers, with a dataset size of 500 TiB across 20M objects.
+We assume a team of 20-50 researchers with a dataset size of 500 TiB across 20M objects.

 **Environment:** lakeFS will be deployed on [Kubernetes](../deploy/k8s.md) managed by [AWS EKS](https://aws.amazon.com/eks/){: target="_blank" }
 with PostgreSQL on [AWS RDS Aurora](https://aws.amazon.com/rds/aurora/postgresql-features/){: target="_blank" }

-**Sizing:** Since most of the work is done by humans (vs automated pipelines), most experiments tend to be small in scale, reading and writing 10s to 1000s of objects.
+**Sizing:** Since most of the work is done by humans (vs. automated pipelines), most experiments tend to be small in scale, reading and writing 10s to 1000s of objects.
-The expected amount of branches active in parallel is relatively low, around 1-2 per user, each representing a small amount of uncommitted changes at any given point in time.
+The expected amount of branches active in parallel is relatively low: around 1-2 per user.
+Each represents a small amount of uncommitted changes at any given point in time.
 Let's assume 5,000 uncommitted writes per branch = ~500k.

 To support the expected throughput, a single moderate lakeFS instance should be more than enough, since requests per second would be on the order of 10s to 100s.
-For high availability, we'll deploy 2 pods with 1 CPU core and 1 GiB of RAM each..
+For high availability, we'll deploy 2 pods with 1 CPU core and 1 GiB of RAM each.

 Since the PostgreSQL instance is expected to hold a very small dataset (at 500k, expected dataset size is `150MiB (for 100k records) * 5 = 750MiB`).